Getting Started

 User Requirements

 Access to HPC System: Access to the HPC system is required.
-If you don’t have an account, please refer to our documentation on getting an account.
+If you don’t have an account, please refer to our page getting an account

 Initial experience with job Submission with Slurm: Users should be familiar with job submission processes and using the Slurm workload manager.
 Please refer to our Slurm documentation for more details.